slundberg/ChromNet.jl/README.md

 julia build_bundle.jl CONFIG_FILE -o custom_bundle_name.ChromNet.jld
 ```

-The config file lists custom BAM/BED files to be incorporated into the network. **Note all BAM and BED files must be aligned to hg38.** Each line of the config file should conform to the following TAB separated format, where trailing entries can be omitted:
+The config file lists custom BAM/BED files to be incorporated into the network.
+Note all BAM and BED files must be aligned to GRCh38 or the `--assembly` option must be specified (see julia build_bundle.jl --help for available reference assemblies).
+Each line of the config file should conform to the following TAB separated format, where trailing entries can be omitted:

 ```
 FILE_NAME SHORT_TITLE LONG_TITLE CELL_TYPE LAB EXPERIMENT_ID ANTIBODY_ID TREATMENTS ORGANISM LIFE_STAGE LINK